Mithila-Stack-Training-and-Development/Naveen_Portfolio/README.md

 # My Portfolio Website

 This is my personal portfolio website built using **HTML**, **CSS**, and **JavaScript**.
-It showcases my skills, projects, and achievements as an aspiring Full Stack Developer.

 ## 🌟 Features
 - Simple, clean, and responsive design